Gatehead, East Ayrshire: History

 A hamlet called 'Milton' is marked on the 1821 and 1828 maps, but the name is not marked on the 1860 and the more recent OS maps.
 Laigh Milton mill still stands, but is now in a ruinous condition (2007).
 A laithe or saw mill existed across the river from Craig House, which had its own mill and a ford, together with another mill near Drybridge at 'Girtrig' or previously 'Greatrig'.

 A 'Romford', 'Rameford', 'Room' or 'Rome Ford' was situated where the modern road bridge crossing the River Irvine is located.
 In Scots 'Rommle' is to rumble or stir violently, a more likely explanation than some memory of the Roman occupation of Scotland.
 Another suggestion is that 'Room' or 'Rome' in Scots meant a small farm.
 Both Thomson and Ainslie show the railway apparently branching and crossing the Irvine by means of a bridge near to the ford and this branch or mineral line halting near Fairlie House on Thomson's map and carrying on towards Symington on Ainslie's map.
 This branch may never have been built, shown due to its planned, but not executed, construction.

 The railway level crossing has been here since the Kilmarnock and Troon Railway opened in 1811, but as stated, the name 'Gatehead' predates the railway.
 A stable was located hereabouts and the horses pulling the wagons were changed here.
 Gatehead railway station closed in 1967, having opened with the rest of the line on 6 July 1812.
 The 1860 OS map shows a milepost indicating Kilmarnock at 23/4 miles and Troon at 71/4 miles.

 A distillery once existed near Old Rome, although no signs of its existence are now visible.
 A smithy existed, as marked on the 1880s OS.
 It was on the left-hand side, just across the bridge from Old Rome.
 A school existed at Old Rome that may also have been used by pupils from Gatehead.

+Demographics

+As of the 2011 Scottish Census, Gatehead had a population of 338.